klamtii/mplanet32/README.md

 # mplanet32
 Magnetic Planet 32

-A remake of the game engine of the shareware-game Magnetic Planet by KIWI from 1996.
+A remake of the game engine of the shareware-game Magnetic Planet by KIWI in 1996 by using their Qpop-Engine.
 The game runs now on modern Windows, and supports translations and local (Hotseat) multiplayer gameplay.

 To play the game, get the files in mplanet32, and run the MPLANET32.EXE.